PanApos/Magshop-ERP-System-Project/README.md

 # MagShop ERP System

 A modern Business ERP (Enterprise Resource Planning) System designed for small businesses.
-Developed from a blank canvas, evolving into a fully functional desktop web application.
+Developed from a blank canvas, evolving into a fully functional  web application.
 (Optimized for Desktop Experience)

 > **⚠️ Project Status: Completed at v5.0**